 - It fails to capture natural context of social settings to the extent participant observation is able to capture.

 It is used by skilled clinicians, doctors, and therapists in order to glean information about their patients or clients.
 These are observations of behaviour from the clients that are used in order to determine a diagnosis and treatment plan.
-Typically, notes are taken during the interaction with the clients or in some cases immediately after.
-Clinical observations are the basis of therapy and treatment & are the means by which a professional can learn about their client.
+Notes are taken systematically during the interview with the clients.
+Clinical observations are the basis of therapy and treatment.
+It is the means by which a professional can learn about their client.